 John W. Evans Solar Facility

 The Evans facility first came into operation in 1952 and was used for studies of the sun's surface (photosphere), lower atmosphere (chromosphere), and the overlying corona (outer atmosphere).
 Attached to a 26-foot (8-meter) long spar were a number of separate telescopes.
 The largest was a 16-inch (40-centimeter) coronagraph housed in a large tube on the top of the spar.
-At the time, this instrument was the largest of its kind in the United States and the nation's most powerful tool for studies of the sun's corona.
+At the time, this instrument was the largest of its kind in the United States and the nation's most powerful tool for studies of the Sun's corona.

 Light from the coronagraph was directed by a series of mirrors and lenses into an observing room located below and to the left of the spar.
 In this observing room, the actual work area of the dome where the telescopes were controlled, were spectrographs and other instruments for photographing and analyzing the sun.